 Bannwarth Syndrome Lyme Disease: Symptoms, Diagnosis, and Case Example

 Can Lyme disease cause severe nerve pain, weakness, and even urinary problems?
-Bannwarth syndrome is a neurologic form of Lyme disease that can present with intense radicular pain and unusual neurologic symptoms.
+Bannwarth syndrome is a neurologic form of Lyme disease that can present with intense radicular pain and unusual neurologic symptoms — including autonomic dysfunction affecting the bladder.

-This case highlights how early Lyme neuroborreliosis can be missed—and why recognizing neurologic patterns matters.
+This case highlights how early Lyme neuroborreliosis can be missed — and why recognizing neurologic patterns matters for timely diagnosis and treatment.

 Case: Severe Pain, Weakness, and Urinary Retention

-The patient presented to the emergency department with generalized muscle pain, fatigue, and severe neck pain beginning two weeks after tick exposure.
+A 66-year-old man presented to the emergency department with generalized muscle pain, fatigue, and severe neck pain that had been occurring for two weeks — beginning shortly after he was bitten by two ticks while performing yard work.

-This pattern is consistent with neurologic Lyme disease, where infection affects the nerves and spinal roots.
+This pattern is consistent with neurologic Lyme disease, where infection affects the nerves and spinal roots in ways that can closely resemble other conditions.

 Diagnosis: Bannwarth Syndrome

-A spinal tap revealed lymphocytic pleocytosis and a positive Lyme titer.
+Western blot and ELISA testing were positive, confirming early disseminated Lyme disease with Borrelia burgdorferi.
+A spinal tap showed lymphocytic pleocytosis and a positive Lyme disease titer.

-This condition is often missed early and contributes to Lyme disease misdiagnosis, especially when symptoms do not match classic presentations.
+This condition is often missed early and contributes to Lyme disease misdiagnosis, especially when symptoms do not follow classic patterns.

 Treatment and Outcome

-This case demonstrates that even severe neurologic Lyme disease can improve with appropriate treatment.
+This case demonstrates that even severe neurologic Lyme disease — including unusual autonomic symptoms — can improve substantially with appropriate antibiotic treatment when the diagnosis is recognized promptly.

 What Is Bannwarth Syndrome?

-Bannwarth syndrome is a neurologic manifestation of Lyme disease, most commonly reported in Europe but also present in the United States.
+Bannwarth syndrome is a neurologic manifestation of Lyme disease, most commonly reported in Europe but also present in the United States — where it is often misdiagnosed due to limited clinical awareness.

 Why Bannwarth Syndrome Is Often Missed